 Share a copy of your calendar or how you embrace and engage on a particular day of importance.

-Incorporate Wellness at Work (500 points)
+Incorporate Wellness at Work (500 points per program)

 Making going back to work (or even working remotely) a more healthy, enjoyable experience increases productivity, retention and team building.
 Try a pre-meeting stretch, meditation, team lunches, or team walking meetings to keep people energized and healthy.